NOAA-EMC/hpc-stack/README.md

 ### Known issues

 NetCDF-C++ does not build with LLVM Clang.
-It can be disabled building by setting `disable_cxx` to `YES` in the stack file under the NetCDF section.
+It can be disabled  by setting `disable_cxx: YES` in the stack file under the NetCDF section.

 ## Disclaimer